TL;DR:

 Pratunam Wholesale Market

-Pratunam is the clothing mecca of Bangkok.
-While malls like Platinum are the most visible landmarks, the real heart of Pratunam is the surrounding wholesale streets where clothing actually moves.
-This is where trends get produced, priced, and redistributed.
+Pratunam is the clothing mecca within Bangkok markets to visit 2026.
+While malls like Platinum are the most visible landmarks, the real heart of hidden local markets Bangkok 2026 in Pratunam is the surrounding wholesale streets where clothing actually moves.
+This is where trends get produced, priced, and redistributed across Bangkok markets to visit 2026 and other hidden local markets Bangkok 2026.

 I know people who’ve genuinely made their fortune buying here and selling elsewhere.
 That alone tells you what kind of market this is.